dickinson-comp290-sp2023/web/resources/index.md

 <!-- * Note that the final FDS assignment is due at midnight Monday and -->
 <!--   there is a reading assignment due 8 AM Wednesday. -->

+## Class 11

+1. Discussion of how to ask good technical questions
+1. Teams have standup meetings with instructor and continue working on Epic project

 ## Class 10

 1. Brief explanation of standup meetings ([Wikipedia](https://en.wikipedia.org/wiki/Stand-up_meeting), [journal article](https://doi.org/10.1016/j.jss.2016.01.004))